 Step #3: Share your special Viral Syndicator video link on sites like Facebook, Twitter, and Instagram, etc.

-Step #4: Chillax with your favorite hot beverage while your video goes viral and pulls in affiliate commissions for you when your viewers click on your offers and banners displayed next to the video.
+Step #4: Chillax with your favorite hot beverage while your video goes viral and pulls in affiliate commissions for you when your viewers click on your offers.

 But you see, here are the main problems…